 18-wheelers are the biggest vehicles on the road, weighing approximately 32,000 pounds with no cargo.
 So when they hit a pedestrian, bicyclist, sedan, SUV or even a pickup (which averages only 6,000 pounds), the fallout can be catastrophic and often deadly.

-Victims in tractor trailer collisions may be eligible to receive "compensatory damages" for:
+Victims in big rig collisions may be eligible to receive Nevada compensatory damages for:

 - medical bills from hospitals, doctors and pharmacies;

 - lost wages (while the injured party is too incapacitated to work);

 - lost earning capacity (if the injury prevents the victim from future employment);

 - pain and suffering (capped at $350,000), and/or

 Note that semi-trailer truck drivers who are government employees acting in the course of their job are liable for only $100,000 in medical bills and lost wages.4

 Possible defendants in Nevada big rig accident cases include:

 - The employer of the semi truck's driver; or